Police: Student killed in fight on Cornell campus

 Story highlights

-- Police: 2 Ithaca College students taken to hospital after "large fight" on Ivy League campus
+- Anthony Nazaire served on board of student organization aiming to empower "men of color"

-- One died at a nearby hospital; another was flown to a trauma center, treated and released
+- One student died at a nearby hospital; another was flown to a trauma center, treated and released

 (CNN)One Ithaca College student was killed and another was injured after being stabbed during a "large fight" on the nearby Cornell University campus early Sunday in Ithaca, New York, officials from both schools said.

-Cornell University Police were called to the intersection in front of the Ivy League school's Olin Hall, which houses dormitories for medical and graduate students as well as Cornell's school of chemical and biomolecular engineering, just before 2 a.m.
+Cornell University Police were called to the intersection in front of Olin Hall, which houses Cornell's school of chemical and biomolecular engineering, just before 2 a.m.
 There, they found two men had been stabbed, according to a police news release.

+Police say the fight broke out after a student-organized event at Cornell, according to a statement from Ithaca College.

+Several hundred college-age students attended the event at Willard Straight Hall, the student union, a short walk from the site of the stabbings, and physical altercations broke out after the event, Ithaca police said.

 First responders treated the victims, and police recovered the weapon used, the news release said.
 Efforts to obtain information on the suspect are ongoing, police said.